Frequently Asked Questions - Russian invasion of Ukraine: donations and other tax-related matters

 We have recently answered a number of questions that both individual and business taxpayers have asked on the subject of giving assistance to people in Ukraine.
 This page is a summary of them.

-Donations of this type are not tax-deductible.
-In the same way, donations in the form of cash are not tax-deductible.
-Because the part that you donate of your company’s products would be given away instead of being sold in the normal way, the company cannot make the usual tax deductions for manufacturing or purchasing of those products.
+Donations of this type are not tax-deductible in income taxation.
+In the same way, donations in cash are not tax-deductible in income taxation.
+Because the part that you donate of your company’s products would be given away instead of being sold in the normal way, the company cannot make the usual income-tax deductions for the cost of manufacturing or purchasing of those products.

 When you or your company sells goods and services, you receive income which is subject to tax even though your customer might pay the price of your goods and services directly to a charity organisation.
 If you donate amounts of income that are bound to arrive to yourself or to your company, it is considered a gift.
 You can make no tax deductions based on such a gift, not from the income you receive personally, nor from the income your company receives.
 The above tax treatment remains the same regardless of whether you donate something as a private individual, your company donates it, or a third party donates it with your or your company’s consent.